-Public Finance of the States: The Northeast
+Public Finance of the States: The South

 The Fiscal Character of the Northeast The Northeast—New England plus the Middle Atlantic states—is America’s oldest industrial and commercial core.
 Its fiscal profile reflects that history: high t...